Ayo Ogunsheye

-Ayo Ogunsheye is a Nigerian academic, nationalism scholar and former Head, Department of Extra Murals, University of Ibadan.
-In 1970, he was one of the major high-profile executive personnel brought into indigenous private enterprise which were historically family dominated at the executive level.
-After the death of Henry Fajemirokun in 1979, he became the Chief Executive Officer of Henry Stephens Nigeria Limited.
+Ayo Ogunsheye is a Nigerian academic, nationalism scholar and former Head of the Department of Extra Murals, University of Ibadan.
+In 1970 he was one of the major high-profile executive personnel brought into indigenous private enterprise which were historically family dominated at the executive level.

 Extra murals department

 The extra murals department of the university of Ibadan was established in 1949 to focus on adult education in the nation.
 A reason given for its creation was to expand knowledge to non-Ibadan graduates so as not to create a dominant network of graduate elites.
 However, the prospect of independence led to increased enthusiasm for knowledge in various towns and cities.
 The department soon devoted resources and research into the issue of self-government.
 A number of nationalistic politicians attended courses or seminars offered by the department in the 1950s.
 Ayo Ogunsheye, as director was a vital element in the department which included noted scholar Ulli Beier.